Innovations in Science

 Dr. Barry Byrne is a clinician scientist who is studying a variety of rare diseases with the specific goal of developing therapies for inherited muscle disease.
 As a pediatric cardiologist, his focus is on conditions that lead to skeletal muscle weakness and abnormalities in heart and respiratory function.
 His group has made significant contributions to the understanding and treatment of Pompe disease, a type of neuromuscular disease due to glycogen storage in muscle and motor units.
 The research team has been developing new therapies using AAV-mediated gene therapy to restore muscle function in Pompe and other inherited neuromuscular diseases.
 His group at the Powell Center has also established a series of new methods for large-scale AAV clinical manufacturing.
-These strategies are also being applied in Duchenne Muscular Dystrophy and Friedreich’s Ataxia which are in the late stages of clinical development.
+These strategies are also being applied in Duchenne Muscular Dystrophy (DMD) and Friedreich’s Ataxia (FA), which are in the late stages of clinical development.
 The work is supported by several NIH and foundation awards.

 He received the Cotzias Award from the American Academy of Neurology and the Jacoby Award from the American Neurological Association, and was elected to the Institute of Medicine.
 His research group is identifying the causes and studying the mechanisms of hereditary neurological and neuromuscular diseases, with the goal of developing effective treatments for these disorders.

 Amelie Gubitz is a program director in the Division of Extramural Research at the National Institute of Neurological Disorders and Stroke (NINDS).
 In this role, she oversees the NINDS investment in basic, translational and clinical research on amyotrophic lateral sclerosis, X-linked spinal and bulbar muscular atrophy and hereditary spastic paraplegias.
 Amelie received a Ph.D. in pharmacology from the University of Cambridge, UK, and then completed a Wellcome Trust Fellowship at Harvard Medical School in circadian biology.
-Subsequently, she worked as a Senior Scientist in the target discovery group for neuropathic pain at Parke Davis, UK.
-Prior to joining the NINDS, she was a Research Assistant Professor at the University of Pennsylvania where she studied the molecular pathogenesis of spinal muscular atrophy.
+Subsequently, she worked as a senior scientist in the target discovery group for neuropathic pain at Parke Davis, UK.
+Prior to joining the NINDS, she was a research assistant professor at the University of Pennsylvania, where she studied the molecular pathogenesis of spinal muscular atrophy.
 She has served as a NINDS program director since 2010.